 Antenna Code |

-Length (mm) | Description |
+Length (mm) |

 ---|---|---|

-A | 50 | Stranded steel loop antenna for rats 360-μm diameter 7×7 304SS wire insulated in clear MED-6607 silicone. |
+A | 50 | Stranded steel loop antenna, 360-μm diameter 7×7 304SS wire, insulated in clear MED-6607 silicone, for transmitters in rats. |

-B | 30 | Stranded steel loop antenna for mice, 360-μm diameter 7×7 304SS wire insulated in clear MED-6607 silicone. |
+360-μm diameter 7×7 304SS wire, insulated in clear MED-6607 silicone, for transmitters in mice. |

-C | 13 | Straight antenna of helical wire for pups, 450-μm diameter 316SS helix insulated in clear MED-6607 silicone. |
+C | 13 | Straight antenna of helical wire, 450-μm diameter 316SS helix.
+Discontinued. |

-D | 30 | Stranded steel loop antenna for small mice 250-μm diameter 7×7 304SS wire insulated in clear MED-6607 silicone. |
+D | 30 | Stranded steel loop antenna, 250-μm diameter 7×7 304SS wire, insulated in clear MED-6607 silicone, for transmitters in small mice. |

-E | 50 | Stranded steel loop antenna for mice or rats 250-μm diameter 7×7 304SS wire insulated in clear MED-6607 silicone. |
+E | 50 | Stranded steel loop antenna, 250-μm diameter 7×7 304SS wire, insulated in clear MED-6607 silicone, for radio-controlled implants. |

 The 50-mm A and E antennas produce the strongest signal when implanted in rats.
 The 30-mm B and D antennas fit easily into mice without folding.
 The D and E antennas are made with a thinner stranded wire.
 We can fold the 30-mm D antenna through 45 degress with a 1-g force, while the 30-mm B antenna requires a 4-g force.
 Because of their flexibility, the D and E antennas are a natural choice for mice and rats respectively.
 The A and B antennas are, however, more resistant to fatigue.
 For implantations longer than three months, we recommend the A and B antennas.
 We no longer make the C-Antenna because it transmits ten times less power than the loop antennas, while the D-Antenna is just as easily accommodated by a small animal as the C-Antenna.

-[29-JUN-18] The active current consumption of a transmitter increases linearly with the number of samples it transmits per second.
+[24-OCT-24] The active current consumption of a transmitter increases linearly with the number of samples it transmits per second.
 Divide the capacity of the battery by the active current conusmption to get the maximum number of hours of operation the device can provide.

 [09-FEB-24] All our implantable devices are equipped with non-rechargeable, lithium primary cells.
 We experimented with rechargeable implants for several years and found them to be unreliable, toxic, and vulnerable to corrosion.
 They are unreliable becasue we cannot guarantee that our customers will connect the charging circuit correctly, nor that they will check the state of the battery before re-implantation.
 They are toxic because they emit gases when they are discharged.
 They are vulnerable to corrosion because the battery expands and contracts, which cracks its epoxy encapsulation, creating cavities in which water can condense.
 Our collaborators lost many animals to unresponsive rechargeable transmitters.
 Furthermore, rechargeable cells provide one third the charge capacity per unit volume of non-rechargeable cells.
 If we want to re-use transmitters because we absolutely do not want to buy new implantable transmitters for each experiment, we can deploy a Head-Mounting Transmitter (A3040, HMT).
 The HMT mounts on an animal using a connector that is cemented permanently to the skull.
 We can remove the HMT and replace its coin cell battery in a few minutes.
 We sell HMTs with a one-year warranty against unfortunate accidents that destroy the device.